vimaier/hpc-knapsack/README.md

 ### Parallelization

 Since most of the sequential algorithm's running time will be spent by checking of better points exist and since a search for a single point is independent, the algorithm is ideally suited for parallelization.
 The detection for better points in the sequential algorithm is strongly coupled to the merging of the lists L\_i and L'\_i into L\_{i+1}.
 Before it can be parallelized it has to be decoupled from merging.
 This was done in commit 903ca0fb8f0ab2a94cd20cd2951933b790f6c15d.
-The detection was moved into the function NemhauserUllmannParallelSolver::markAllNonOptimalPoints.
+The detection was moved into the function *markAllNonOptimalPoints()*.
 Afterwards OpenMP (Open Multi-Processing) [[4](#references)] was used to parallelize the for-loop.
 The following code snippet shows the code for detecting non-Pareto-optimal points for one list:

 ~~~{.cpp}
 #pragma omp parallel for if (ctr1 > THRESHOLD_OF_ITEMS_TO_PARALLELIZE)